-The Plan is administered by the Board of Trustees.
+The Plan is administered by the Board of Trustees, except those portions provided by insurers in fully insured arrangements.
 The Board governs this Plan in accordance with an Agreement and Declaration of Trust.
-The Board and/or its duly authorized designee(s) has the exclusive right, power and authority, in its sole and absolute discretion, to administer, apply and interpret the Plan established under the Trust Agreement, and to decide all matters arising in connection with the operation or administration of the Plan established under the Trust.
-Without limiting the generality of the foregoing, the Board and/or its duly authorized designees, including the Appeals Committee with regard to benefit claim appeals, shall have the sole and absolute discretionary authority to:
+The Board, and/or its duly authorized designee(s), has the exclusive right, power and authority, in its sole and absolute discretion, to administer, apply and interpret the Plan established under the Trust Agreement, and to decide all matters arising in connection with the operation or administration of the Plan established under the Trust.
+Without limiting the generality of the foregoing, the Board, and/or its duly authorized designee(s), including the Appeals Committee with regard to benefit claim appeals, shall have the sole and absolute discretionary authority to: